 On Tuesday October 10th we left the club rooms behind and ventured into the city.

-Entries due for competition 2: Still Life and Open
+Entries due for our first round of competition: Monochrome and Open

 Walker Close Community Centre